Life & Health

 - More than 60% of all bankruptcy filings in the US in 2007-08 were caused by illness and the cost of medical bills.
 The vast majority of those declaring bankruptcy were highly educated, middle-class families who owned their own homes.
 Almost 75% had health insurance, but the families were not adequately insured against a major accident or extended illness.

 It is estimated that more than 25 million Americans with insurance are currently under-insured.
-Our team of experts at David A. Crotts & Associates can help you navigate the complex world of health insurance offerings so that you have the right coverage at the right time.
+Our team at David A. Crotts & Associates can help you navigate the complex world of health insurance offerings so that you have adequate coverage when you need it.
 Contact us now for more information.

 If Full Health Insurance Isn’t an Option: Limited Medical Coverage & Affordability Hospital Indemnity plans are an affordable choice for those without Major Medical Insurance, or for those who wish to supplement their Major Medical policy or Medicare Advantage plan’s high deductibles and out of pocket costs.